 - Self-addressed Express Mail envelope from USPS (if you don’t live in or near the Chicago metropolitan area)

-For more detailed information direct from the Chicago Consulate, read their informational sheet.
+For more detailed and updated information direct from the Chicago Consulate, read their informational sheet.

 Step 1: Filling out the National Visa Application form